Ramen96/fileSync/README.md

 # AI File Syncing Website

-This project is a self-hosted, privacy-respecting file syncing and organization tool.
-It features intelligent search, file tagging, and local-only redundancy detection using a Raspberry Pi or home server.
+This project is a self-hosted, privacy-respecting file syncing and organization tool designed to run alongside Raspberry Pi-based network privacy tools like Pi-hole and PiVPN.
+It provides file management with intelligent search, file tagging, and local-only redundancy detection.

 ---